 Potholes Reservoir next to the Columbia National Wildlife Refuge, and Sheep Lakes area, seven miles from the city of Moses Lake.
-This is excellent for all water sports.
-For sailing whether you use a trailerable keelboat, high speed dinghy, or a sail yak the reservoir is perfect.
-Many sailors in eastern WA. consider this to be the best sailing area in all of the state, excluding coastal sailing.
+This reservoir is excellent for all water sports.
+For sailing whether you use a trailer-able sportboat/keelboat, high speed dinghy, or a sail yak the reservoir is perfect.
+Many sailors in eastern WA. consider this to be the best sailing area in all of the state, as good as coastal sailing.
 The winds on this lake tend to be very consistent throughout the year typically out of the South in the summer followed by North and West winds during the colder times of the year.
 I have personally sailed this lake many times and always want to come back for more.
 Due the typical high winds on this lake it's not the best for water skiing/wakeboarding.
 Due to the hundreds of small Islands on this lake, camping can be quite an adventure.
-During the summer the water is very warm for great swimming, however it seems there are a lot of coyotes, which my wife did not like.
-Coyotes frequent area including on the Islands so we advise keeping your small children and pets close.
-Also recommend never always being with a partner as Coyotes tend to flee when more than one person is around.
-Typically from late winter to mid July and then in Oct for several months many Islands are off limit due to birds nesting.
-The fishing is excellent all year round.
-The Potholes Reservoir is just South of Moses Lake; actually the two bodies of water are only separated by a dike with two spillways.
-If you are kayaking or canoe one can portage across the dike (that the spillways run through) then you can boat the full length of both Moses Lake and the Potholes Reservoir (would need a full day or more via paddle power to do this trip depending on where you start.
-Click here about such a trip.
+During the summer the water is very warm for great swimming, however much of the water cycles through farms bringing their pesticides in the water.
+It seems there are a lot of coyotes, which my wife did not like.
+Coyotes' frequent the area including on the Islands, so we advise keeping your small children and pets close.
+Also recommend always being with a partner as Coyotes tend to flee when more than one person is around.

 The reservoir has a private resort right next to the dam with a store, camping, gas, and boat launch facilities with docks (S.E. end of the lake) and a state park with camping and launch facilities near this resort.
-The state park is a great place to camp but due to the higher level of security and useful info you get at MarDon Resort I feel it's a better place to stay while visiting this reservoir.
-There is a nice paved boat launch facility at both the resort and state park, and there is another launch between these two locations.
-Directions: From Interstate 90 you take exit 179 onto HWY 17 S. then turn right (W.) onto state road 262 until you get to the reservoir.
-Maps: To view a map click on google.com/maps and type in Potholes Reservoir, Grant County, WA. or type in this GPS coordinates 46.995486, -119.315101 .
-Info: The best place to stay on the lake is the MarDon Resort (more info click here - http://www.mardonresort.com) followed by the Potholes Reservoir State Park (go to http://www.parks.wa.gov/).
+Potholes State Park is a great place to camp but due to the higher level of security and useful info you get at MarDon Resort I feel it's a better place to stay while visiting this reservoir.
+There is a nice, paved boat launch facility at both the resort and state park, and there is another launch between these two locations.
+Directions: From Interstate 90 you take exit 179 onto HWY 17 S. then turn right (W.) onto state road 262/O'Sullivan Dam Road until you get to the reservoir.
+Maps: To view a map, click on google.com/maps and type in Potholes Reservoir, Grant County, WA. or type in this GPS coordinates 46.995486, -119.315101 .
+More GPS coordinates are supplied below for various launchs, parks, etc. Info: The best place to stay on the lake is the MarDon Resort (more info click here - http://www.mardonresort.com) followed by the Potholes Reservoir State Park (go to http://www.parks.wa.gov/).
 Fishing: Year-round fishing.
 Black Crappie, Bluegill, Carp, Lake Whitefish, Largemouth and Smallmouth Bass, Rainbow Trout, Walleye, Yellow Perch, Panfish.
 A cooperative net pen operation between WDFW and MarDon Resort releases 50,000 sub-catchable (6-8 inch) Rainbow Trout.
 For fishing info contact MarDon Resort at http://www.mardonresort.com .
 Mardon Resort (at their fishing docks or near to the shore of the resort, or along Medicare Beach are very popular place to fish from Rainbow Trout.

 POTHOLES RESERVOIR BOAT LAUNCHES AND ACCESS SITES...
 A. South Side, B. East Arm/Lind Coulee Wasteway, C. North and East Side